jzhang999/career_dash_board/README.md

       - Please click on the run button for the three files sequentially.
         - Note: Please enter your Glassdoor credentials as we indicated by **TODO** in the script to login successfully.
       - Or find the `google.csv`, `amazon.csv`, `meta.csv` and `microsoft.csv` directly in the `/data_source` folder in the project.

+4. Run the `leetmodel_model.py` to get leet code data from Api:
+   1. Get Data:
+      - Please click on the run button for the three files sequentially.
+        - Note: Please enter your Leet code credentials as we indicated by **TODO** in the script to login successfully.
+        - You may have more leet code credentials to get more data than us
+      - Or find the `leetcode_data.csv` directly in the `/data_source` folder in the project.

 ## Instructions for Running
 1. Use the IDE like pyCharm and click the run for the `main.py`